-A Foodie Trip to St. Petersburg, Fl and a Huge Announcement
+A Foodie Roadtrip In St. Petersburg, Fl

 Happy Independence Day!
 The summertime is here and I know you have not heard from me in a while, but for good reason.
 I have some amazing news!
 I signed a cookbook contract early this year and spent most of the winter/spring writing the manuscript.
 It will be released by Page Street Publishing and distributed by Macmillan Publishers later this year.
 The title of the book is still pending and I’ll keep you informed when it becomes set in stone.
 The book will take beginners as well as advanced cooks on a culinary journey around the world via the sous vide method of cooking.
 I am very excited and humbled by the opportunity to further share my passion for cooking with the world beyond this food blog.
 When the title and pre-order information is available I will provide it here.
 You can also follow my FB business page, Instagram, and Twittter for updates.
 So please hit the subscribe button to remain informed!
 (Update below)